 Check out our similarity search demo for visual search below.

-The Gemini APU can accelerate similarity search in many kinds of applications, including large scale face recognition.
-Gemini is also applicable to other domains, such as Natural Language Processing and cybersecurity.
+The APU can accelerate similarity search in many kinds of applications, including large scale face recognition.
+The APU is also applicable to other domains, such as Natural Language Processing and cybersecurity.
 Watch for our upcoming blogs on these topics.